doc4d/docs/docs/ORDA/remoteDatastores.md

  End for each
 ```

-Thanks to the optimization, this request will only get data from used attributes (firstname, lastname, employer, employer.name) in *$sel* after a learning phase.
+Thanks to the optimization, this request will only get data from used attributes (firstname, lastname, employer, employer.name) in *$sel* from the second iteration of the loop.

 #### Reusing the context property